ossf/tac/process/templates/PROJECT_NAME_incubation_stage.md

   * "description of adoption"

 ### Governance
+Project must have met publicly at least 5 times
-Projects must have documented, initial project governance
+   * Link to public meeting notes (or ideally recordings) Projects must have documented, initial project governance
   * "link to governance documents/Charter"
 Project must have defined Contributor Guide